thindil/bob/CONTRIBUTING.md

 format for documentation headers.

 2-9 - Documentation.
 For all available options, please refer to ROBODoc documentation.
-Hunter uses `-- ` for start all documenation lines.
+Bob uses `-- ` for start all documenation lines.

 10 - Source code of item.

 11 - Documentation footer.
-Hunter uses `-- ****` for closing documentation.
+Bob uses `-- ****` for closing documentation.

 How to generate the code documentation is described in main *README.md* file.